thewca/wca-regulations/wca-regulations.md

     - 2a2) Meet the competition requirements, which must be clearly announced before the competition.
     - 2a3) Are not suspended by WCA Board.
 - 2b) Competitors below the age of 18 must obtain consent from their parent(s)/guardian(s) to register and compete.
-- 2c) Competitors register by providing all information required by the organization team (including: name, country, date of birth, gender, contact information, selected events).
+- 2c) Competitors register by providing all information required by the organisation team (including: name, country, date of birth, gender, contact information, selected events).
-    - 2c1) A competitor is not eligible to compete without a completed registration, as determined by the organization team.
+    - 2c1) A competitor is not eligible to compete without a completed registration, as determined by the organisation team.
 - 2d) A competitor's name, country, gender, and competition results are considered public information.
-All other personal information is considered confidential, and must not be disclosed to outside organizations/persons without the consent of the competitor.
+All other personal information is considered confidential, and must not be disclosed to outside organisations/persons without the consent of the competitor.
 - 2e) Competitors must represent a country of which they hold citizenship.
 The WCA Delegate should verify citizenship standing by means of documents (e.g. a passport).
 If a competitor is found ineligible to represent the country under which they have registered, the competitor may be disqualified retroactively and/or suspended, at the discretion of the WCA Board.
     - 2e1) The eligible countries are defined by the Wikipedia article "List of sovereign states" ("UN member states and observer states" and "Other states").
     - 2e2) Competitors with updates to their citizenship status may change their country of representation in their first competition of a calendar year.